-States that no person who was less than 17 years of age at the time of the offense may be sentenced to death.
-Prohibits the execution of mentally retarded persons or pregnant women.
+States that no person under the age of 18 may be sentenced to death.
+Prohibits the execution of mentally retarded persons.

 Directs the court, or the jury by unanimous vote, to impose the death penalty upon a finding that such sentence is justified based on consideration of both the aggravating and mitigating factors.

 Requires the court to instruct the jury: (1) not to consider the race, color, national origin, creed, or sex of the defendant or any victim in its consideration of the sentence; and (2) that it is not required to return a death sentence.

 Establishes procedures for appeal from a death sentence.
 Requires the Court of Appeals, upon considering the record and the information and procedures of the sentencing hearing, to affirm the decision if: (1) the sentence was not imposed under influence of passion, prejudice, or arbitrariness; and (2) the information supports the finding of aggravating factors.
 Requires the court to provide a written explanation of its determination.